JonPayneEA/HydroEnR/HydroEnR_intro.md

 to;

   - Easily load data from WISKI
-      - Carry out quality checks on these data sets
+      - Carry out quality checks on these data
   - Aggregate data by different periods and through various functions using rapid C++ elements
   - Detect peaks in hydrological data